US Army Selects LM to Integrate and Test Combat Vehicle Prot

 "Lockheed Martin partnered with the U.S. Army in 2014 to develop MAPS as a safe and secure vehicle defense system that protects warfighters from a variety of anti-armor threats,” said David Rohall, program manager for Advanced Ground Vehicle Systems at Lockheed Martin.
 “Since then, the MAPS base kit has proven itself in multiple live-fire demonstrations.
 We’re ready to support integration and testing on a variety of Army combat vehicles, the final step before the Army makes a formal decision on fielding this capability.”

-Global Active and Passive Protection Systems - Market and Technology Forecast to 2028
+Active and Passive Protection Systems for Land Vehicles - Market and Technology Forecast to 2033

-Global Active and Passive Protection Systems - Market and Technology Forecast to 2028
+Active and Passive Protection Systems for Land Vehicles - Market and Technology Forecast to 2033

-Market forecasts by Region, Platform, Protection System, and by Component.
-Current Market and Technology Overview, Country and Opportunity Analysis, COVID-19 analysis, and Leading Company Profiles
+Market forecasts by Region, Platform, and Protection Systems.
+Technologies and Market Overview, Country Analysis, Opportunity Analysis, and Leading Companies

 Download free sample pages More information